MetanoKid/toy-game-architecture/README.md

         Perception
             type Soldier

 Using this new way of defining levels we might argue that `blueprints` aren't necessary anymore and thus entity components can be inferred from level data.
+So, `blueprints` will be gone and components will be built out of a level data.

-## Frankenstein game architecture
+## Evolved+ game architecture

-Status: **To be studied**
+Status: **In progress**

-After we've created the evolved version of the game architecture there are still some things to be explored:
+After creating the Evolved version of the game architecture, there are still some things to be explored further.
+We're developing those things in this last version of the toy game architecture.

-- The ability of creating entity `archetypes` so we could define *data-hierarchies*.

-- One of the teachers at my Master's Degree once said: *There's no better message than a function call*.
-Within this approach, components will be able to access other components and won't be any messaging system to be used.
-Components may define a *dependency injection* section in their life cycle so they can receive references to those components.
-It creates coupling, but it's a nice feature to be explored.
+First of all, we'll be adding the ability to define *data-hierarchies* when it comes to entities.
+It's a bit cumbersome having to define all of the data in the level every time, even when some of the entities are almost clones.
+To solve that, `archetypes` will provide a mechanism so we can do this:

+Level file:

+    EntityName : [ArchetypeName]
+        Physics
+            radius 2.1

+Archetypes file:

+    ArchetypeName : EntityType
+        Graphics
+            model ModelFile.fbx
+        Physics
+            type capsule
+        Perception
+            type Soldier

+With this, we can even define *archetype-hierarchies*.
+When a component tries to access a property in its data, we'll first look for it in the data defined in the level file, then in each subsequent archetype until the end of the hierarchy.

+For the next feature I'll quote one of the teachers at my Master's Degree: *There's no better message than a function call*.
+Sending messages tends to introduce extra processing and, in our approach, one-frame delay between a message is emitted and it's processed.
+Although it has some nice features like avoiding immediate infinite loops, it has some bad ones like not being able to get a direct response from a message we've sent (asking for a position, the radius of a collider, ...).

+For this, we'll provide a mechanism so components can ask for a pointer to another component from any entity (if it exists), and then execute its functions right away.
+This introduces coupling, but it's a nice feature to be explored.
+Also, some commercial game engines provide both mechanisms (messaging and function calls).

-- In game development we should always try to minimize the amount of time that takes to perform empty operations.
-If none of the entities in the level were active, that should take zero time to perform a tick.
-The same goes for individual components: if we want to turn off every component in an entity, processing the tick for the components should take zero time.
+Last, but not least, the last feature in this toy game architecture.
+In game development we always strive to minimize the amount of time it takes to perform any operation (more importantly, empty ones).
+We've already seen how we've transformed our components so they aren't called at all if they don't want any message.
+This time we're introducing a way of enabling/disabling components individually.
+That way, we don't need to turn off an entity but just some of its components.

-As the project evolves I might add or remove some of the features.

 ## Cloning and running